tthoma24/swc-section1-materials/git.md

 #### Questions:
 - Where should I host my version control repositories?

+#### Answers:
+- Largely up to you!
+- Make it accessible for your community
+- Remember the license and any other restrictions you're under (esp. with CU code/data)
+- GitHub, Gitlab, Bitbucket, all have Git implementations that you might be interested in.
+We use GitHub because it's popular, but you should make a choice that works for you!

 ## Exploring History (at the end, if there's time)